aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 Solar Association does not yet have a website and you've been tasked to create one.
 Lets deploy a simple website with just two files using Amazon S3 to host the website.
 The two files will be index.html and solar.png.

 We are going to use the [AWS Cloud9 IDE](https://aws.amazon.com/cloud9/ "Cloud9") to assist us.

-Perform the following to setup a new AWS Cloud9 Environment unless you've this up previously.
+If you have already setup Cloud9 in Step 1B you can skip these Cloud9 setup instructions.
+If not, perform the following to setup a new AWS Cloud9 Environment.

 #### Cloud9 Setup